 From the earliest years of the New Zealand Army, supply at the Regiment or Battalion level has been the responsibility of the unit Quartermaster (QM) and his staff.
 Traditionally QMs were commissioned from the ranks and assisted by the Regimental Quartermaster Sergeant (RQMS) and a staff of clerks and Storeman with Company Quartermaster Sergeants (CQMS) providing support at the sub-unit level.
-Typically, the QM and associated staff would be drawn from within the ranks the regiment or corps in which they worked, providing an intimate level of knowledge of how the unit worked and thus were well suited to providing the best support.
-As the New Zealand Army began to take shape in the nineteenth century the “Q” staff of units tended to be older more experienced men who although past their prime in the field had an intimate knowledge of their unit and were able to provide a useful management functions of the units weapons and equipment.
-In volunteer units, many of which were more akin to social clubs, annual elections would be held to elect officers and “Q” Staff and as a result many of the unit stores accounts were in disarray with many discrepancies from what had been provided by the crown to what was in unit stores.
+Typically, the QM and associated staff were drawn from within the ranks the regiment or corps in which they worked, providing an intimate level of knowledge of how the unit worked and thus were well suited to providing the best support.
+As the New Zealand Army began to take shape in the nineteenth century, the “Q” staff of units tended to be older, more experienced soldiers who, although past their prime in the field, had an intimate knowledge of their unit and were able to provide a useful management function managing the unit’s weapons and equipment.
+In volunteer units, many of which were more akin to social clubs, annual elections were held to elect officers and “Q” Staff resulting in many unit stores accounts being in disarray with many discrepancies from what had been provided by the crown to what was in unit stores.

 Following the South Africa War, the NZ Army began to undertake a transformation into a force better trained and equipped to participate in the Imperial Defence Scheme.
-Uniforms, weapons and equipment was standardised, and following the Defence Act of 1909 the Volunteer forces were replaced with a robust Territorial force that would be maintained by compulsory military training.
+Uniforms, weapons and equipment were standardised, and following the Defence Act of 1909 the Volunteer forces were replaced with a robust Territorial force that was maintained by Compulsory Military Training.

 In 1895, The Dress Regulations, New Zealand Defence Forces, authorised for use of an eight-pointed star as a identifying embellishment to be worn by Regimental and Company Quartermaster Sergeants.
-The badge would remain in use until 1917.
+This insignia remained in use until 1917.

 Lord Kitchener who was considered as “”The Empire’s foremost soldier” visited New Zealand in 1910.
 Kitchener reviewed New Zealand’s Forces and made several recommendations from which several alterations to the NZ Army were made, including the establishment of the New Zealand Staff Corps and Permanent Staff.
 The New Zealand Staff Corps (NZSC) and New Zealand Permanent Staff (NZPS, when established in 1911 provided a professional cadre of officers (NZSC) and men (NZPS) able to provide professional guidance and administration to the units of the Territorial Force.
 Kitchener’s visit reinvigorated the military to review itself, with the care, maintenance and responsibility of equipment found to be lacking, and that the current cadre of RQMS not up to the task, and the need for a professional cadre of RQMSs identified.

-- Armorers providing instruction on weapon storage, inspection, maintenance and accounting,
+- Armourers providing instruction on weapon storage, inspection, maintenance and accounting,

 - The Saddler providing instruction on the correct methods of storage, inspection and maintenance of leather items such as horse saddlery and harnesses.